Gainedge/BetterExplorer/README.md

 **Update:** Sorry we haven't updated anything recently.
-I myself have been busy with my video game (it's beta release is next week) and Dimitar has things in his personal life that need his attention.
+I myself have been busy with my video game (its beta release is next week) and Dimitar has things in his personal life that need his attention.
 Don't worry; we'll be back when we can though! :D -JaykeBird

 BetterExplorer
 ==============